ZJUVAI/Newclid/docs/manual/problem_databases/examples.rst

       - Yes
     * - two_paths_problem_aux
       -
       - This problem and the one below were created as problems that could get their solution from two different reasoning paths, hoping this could be reflected in the version of the dependency graph we had running at the time.
 The auxiliary point when compared to two_paths_problem below reinforces the possibility of the problem having two possible solutions.
+Indeed, the superfluous point changes the proof written.
       -
       - Yes
     * - two_paths_problem